How do I schedule an appointment?

 Does my child need a referral?

-To access LLUIHI’s heart services, a referral may be necessary.
+A referral may be necessary to access our heart care services.
 Consult with your child’s pediatrician to issue any referrals your child needs.
 The referring physician may fax their request to 909-651-1758.

 When is pediatric cardiology open for clinic visits and testing?